maptime-ams/animated-borders-d3js/README.md

 ## Let's get started!

 We'll start by cloning or downloading the [`animated-borders-d3js` repository](https://github.com/maptime-ams/animated-borders-d3js) from GitHub.
-If you have Git installed, simply go to your terminal and type
+If you have Git installed, simply go to your terminal and type:

     git clone https://github.com/maptime-ams/animated-borders-d3js.git